juagargi/scion/doc/protocols/scion-header.rst

     ReservationID = append(ASID, Suffix)

-These steps need only to be carried out by entities that need the complete reservation ID, which excludes the border router.
+These steps need only to be carried out by entities that need the complete reservation ID, which excludes the border router (which only needs to derive the correct ASID using ``R``).

 Hop Field